stefan-it/historic-domain-adaptation-icdar/README.md

 # Changelog

+* 14.08.2022: Mention corpus stats for French and Dutch.

 * 07.12.2021: Release of French and Dutch data used for our experiments.

 * 16.07.2021: Initial version of this repo.